SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 The attributes that can be configured for a service group are a mixture of those that can be configured for the `clusters`, `resources` and `servers` input model configuration elements.

+The `CLM` service component group is special: it marks the service group designated as deployer and is conditionally listed twice in the service template: depending on the `clm_model` [global parameter](#global-parameters) value, only one `CLM` occurrence will be considered by the input model generator, while the other one will be ignored, which allows a single service template to be used to implement both integrated and standalone deployer scenarios.

 The following example taken from `roles/input_model_generator/vars/templates/service/standard.yml` defines the service template included by the `standard` scenario template: